dustinpfister/blog_posts/_posts/js-javascript-example-item-probability.md

 layout: post
 categories: js
 id: 946
-updated: 2021-12-25 08:42:12
+updated: 2021-12-25 08:52:35
-version: 1.1
+version: 1.2
 ---

-This [javaScript example](/2021/04/02/js-javascript-example/) post will be on a module that has to do with setting what the probability should be for various classes of items for a game of one kind or another.
+This [javaScript example](/2021/04/02/js-javascript-example/) post will be on a module that has to do with setting what the probability should be for various classes of items for a game of one kind or another, mostly RPG style games such as my [turn based RPG game prototype](/2021/12/10/js-javascript-example-turn-based-rpg/) that is another one of my javaScript examples.

 <!-- more -->